campmaker LLC

 Insulation

 All vans need insulation to handle both hot and cold weather.
 Here are the tried and tested techniques used at CampMaker.
-We installed rigid sheets of polyisocyanurate foam glued in place with "Great Stuff" foam from a professional spray gun.
+We installed rigid sheets of polyisocyanurate foam glued in place with foam from a professional spray gun.
 Between R7 to R14 insulation value.
-Thinsulate batting installed with 3M spray adhesive and cut strips to fill at least some of the larger ribs.
+Thinsulate batting is installed in some regions of the van build.
+The R Value ranges from R6 to R12.

 Crash Safety